-- On vehicles with unitized wheel bearing/hub assemblies, the brake rotor and caliper are removed.
+- On vehicles with unitised wheel bearing/hub assemblies, the brake rotor and caliper are removed.

-- The large axle nut is removed, the axle is pushed back through the center of the unitized hub assembly, and three (or more) bolts holding the hub assembly to the steering knuckle are removed.
+- The large axle nut is removed, the axle is pushed back through the centre of the unitised hub assembly, and three (or more) bolts holding the hub assembly to the steering knuckle are removed.

 - Finally, the brake rotor and brake caliper are re-attached, the wheel installed and the car is road tested.